washingtonpost/ans-schema/docs/proposals/2022-06-31 - Conditional Content.md

 # Problem

-Editors need to be able to develop alternate versions of a single story without blocking each other.
+Editors need to be able to author alternate versions of a single story without blocking each other.
 There is no way to render alternate versions of a single story for specific websites.

 # Proposal